kdheepak/kdheepak.github.io/content/21-spotify-tmux.md

 set -g window-status-current-format "#[fg=colour234,bg=colour39]#[fg=colour16,bg=colour39,noreverse,bold] #I ❭ #W #[fg=colour39,bg=colour234,nobold]"
 ```

-And your favourite song is listed in your tmux powerline.
-You can change the colours by varying the values above.
+And your favourite song will be listed in your tmux powerline!
+You can change the colours by playing the values above.

 ![tmux-spotify](/images/tmux-spotify.png)